mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 and words can become rather unwieldy.

-The clan head of an independent clan (vassal to no other clan) is known simply by the clan’s name; where differentiation is necessary, the particle ko (himself) is added.
+The clan head of an independent clan (vassal to no other clan) is known simply by the clan's name; where differentiation is necessary, the particle ko (himself) is added.
 For example, the head of clan Hlyueawi would be known as Hlyueawi or Hlyueawiko.
-At the opposite extreme, an Aslan lower in the social order (but still a noble) might be named HlyueawifiyAhroay’ ifiyWahtoiLayeauiwahfeaktelihlalikhtyeiteyahahtateisiyu , roughly meaning, ‘unmarried first son of the third son of the grandfather of the head of the pride which holds the valley in the fork of the Iwahfeal River, part of clan Wahtoi , which is a vassal of clan Aroaye’i , itself a vassal of clan Hlyueawi .’
+At the opposite extreme, an Aslan lower in the social order (but still a noble) might be named HlyueawifiyAhroay' ifiyWahtoiLayeauiwahfeaktelihlalikhtyeiteyahahtateisiyu , roughly meaning, 'unmarried first son of the third son of the grandfather of the head of the pride which holds the valley in the fork of the Iwahfeal River, part of clan Wahtoi , which is a vassal of clan Aroaye'i , itself a vassal of clan Hlyueawi .'

 Females are named for their husbands, fathers or brothers, depending on circumstances.
 Non-nobles